3DPrintings

 At the University of Lynchburg, students begin with beginner-friendly software like Tinkercad to design and print a variety of props.
 Projects range from simple items like luggage tags to more complex designs like heart-shaped candy boxes.

-This approachable introduction allows students to build confidence in using 3D printing technology while understanding its vast applications in theatre production.
+This approachable introduction allows students to build confidence in using this printing technology while understanding its vast applications in theatre production.

 Baylor University

-Baylor University has showcased the transformative potential of 3D printing in costume and prop design.
-For a production of Into the Woods, students used 3D printing to create detailed mushrooms and magical beans for the Witch’s costume.
+Baylor University has showcased the transformative potential of it in costume and prop design.
+For a production of Into the Woods, students used this technique to create detailed mushrooms and magical beans for the Witch’s costume.

 These intricate elements added visual appeal to the performance while allowing students to see how digital designs translate into tangible, stage-ready pieces.